bram-atmire/bram-atmire.github.io/_posts/2018-09-02-100-days-of-code-day-14-Add-repository-refactoring.markdown

 # September tracking

-Will only log the failed days here
+Will only log the failed days here.
+No failed days so far.

 # Thanks to the following sponsors!